Skip to content

 about the maker

-My name is Janneke Heeres and I am the maker behind Potenzo.
-In my own studio in Utrecht I make everything that can be found at Potenzo.
-After getting a degree in art history and working in a museum for a period of time, I concluded that I was more passionate about making things than about just describing them.
-By working with clay I was able to combine my love for contemporary design and craftsmanship.
+I work from a small studio in my home in Utrecht.
+Ceramics came on my path when, after getting my degree in art history and working in a museum for a period of time, I concluded that I was more passionate about making art than about just describing it.
+By working with clay I was able to combine my love for contemporary art, design and craftsmanship.
 And, not entirely coincidentally, my grandparents used to run a pottery in Maarssen, called De Schuur.
 There are a lot of stories in my family are about their trips to fairs in their 2CV van.
+In my spare time I love spending time with my husband Remco and two kids.
+I also love hiking in nature, bike rides, photography, board games and baking.

 In 2019 I graduated from the three-year program of the Nederlandse Keramiekopleiding, which has a focus on artisanal techniques and craftsmanship.
 Since then I’m working as a self-employed potter, making my own ceramics.
 I love making sturdy pots, with organic lines.
 I also try to have natural colors in my glazes: a deep blue, mossy green or snow white.
 This all comes together in my Arctica series.